360 Degrees Feedback: Is it an Effective Method of Performance Evaluation?

 A 360-degree feedback method is also responded to by each employee in a self-assessment.
-The concept of a 360-degree appraisal tool is to provide each team member the chance to receive performance feedback from people they interact with.
+The concept of a 360-degree appraisal tool is to provide each team member the chance to receive performance reviews from people they interact with.
 In turn, they will understand how their effectiveness is viewed by others.

 An effective 360-degree appraisal process provides feedback based on behaviors that other co-workers can see.
-The data collected is then used to provide an all-round report of an employee’s journey in the organization.
+The data collected is then used to provide an all-around report of an employee’s journey in the organization.
 The details can include skills, strengths, roadblocks, challenges, skills, and performance.

 With such insight, management can determine whether an employee is on the right path in relation to the organization’s mission, goals, and vision.
-Results from a 360-degree evaluation may be used by some organizations in making administrative decisions related to promotions and pay raise.
+Results from a 360-degree evaluation may be used by some organizations in making administrative decisions related to promotions and pay raises.

 Components of a 360-Degree Appraisal

 As noted earlier, a full circle appraisal involves collecting perceptions about an employee’s behavior and its impact on the job.
 The insights come from close contacts of the person receiving the feedback.
 These people are chosen based on how closely they interact with the individual receiving the comments.
 It can be the boss, supervisor, co-workers, team members, customers, suppliers, or direct reports.

 - Self-appraisal – An employee evaluates their strengths, weaknesses, and achievements.
 In other words, it helps them assess and judge their own performance.
 The employee should uphold integrity and honesty when evaluating themselves.